jmuticon/kuberenetes-observility/OBSERVABILITY_GUIDE.md

 **Configuration**:
 - Admin credentials: `admin/admin`
 - Sidecar for dashboards: Auto-loads dashboards from ConfigMaps
+- Sidecar for datasources: Enabled in `prometheus-stack-values.yaml` to auto-load datasources from ConfigMaps
 - Datasources: Configured via `grafana-datasources.yaml`
+  - **Note**: Only one datasource can be marked as `isDefault: true`.
+The Helm chart already provides a default Prometheus datasource, so custom datasources should not set this flag.

 **Data Sources Configured**:
 1. **Prometheus**: For metrics visualization